 Requirement The SMA maintains financial accountability through payment of claims for services that are authorized and furnished to 1915(i) participants by qualified providers.

-Discovery

-Discovery Evidence Number of and percent of claims for each payment made for services included in the beneficiary's PSS

-(Performance Measure) N: Number of claims paid that were included in the individuals PSS
+D Discovery Discovery Evidence Number of and percent of claims for each payment made for services included in the beneficiary's PSS.
+(Performance Measure) N: Number of claims paid that were included in the individuals PSS.
 D: Number of total claims paid.
 Discovery Activity Data Source - MMIS system.
 Data are claims paid for 1915(i) services.

-(Source of Data & sample size) Sample Size -100%

-Monitoring Responsibilities DOM

-(Agency or entity that conducts discovery activities)

-Frequency Continuous and Ongoing

-Remediation

-Remediation Responsibilities DOM

-(Who corrects, analyzes, and

-#:18-0006 Received: 4/2

-aggregates remediation activities; required timeframes for remediation) Frequency (of Analysis and Aggregation) Quarterly

-1 Requirement The state identifies, addresses, and seeks to prevent incidents of abuse, neglect, and exploitation, including the use of restraints.
-D Discovery Discovery Evidence (Performance Measure) Number and percent of CSP individuals whose records document information of Rights and Options, which include the right to be free from abuseN: Number of individuals whose records indicate acknowledgement of Rights and OptionsD: Number of individuals in the program Discovery Activity (Source of Data & sample size) Data Source - IDD Community Support Program PSS Review Checklists Sample Size - 100% Monitoring Responsibilities DMH (Agency or entity that conducts discovery activities) Frequency Quarterly R emediation Remediation Responsibilities DMH/DOM (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) Frequency (of Analysis and Aggregation) Quarterly
+(Source of Data & sample size) Sample Size - Less than 100% Review; Representative Sample: = +/-5% margin of error to 95% confidence interval.
+Monitoring Responsibilities DOM (Agency or entity that conducts discovery activities) Frequency Annually R emediation Remediation Responsibilities DOM (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) Frequency (of Analysis and Aggregation) Annually

 Requirement The state identifies, addresses, and seeks to prevent incidents of abuse, neglect, and exploitation, including the use of restraints.
-D Discovery Discovery Evidence (Performance Measure) Number and percent of CSP individuals whose records document information of procedures for reporting grievances (inclusive of serious incidents) N: Number of individuals whose records indicate acknowledgement of grievance procedures (inclusive of serious incidents) D: Number of individuals in the program Discovery Activity (Source of Data & sample size) Data Source - IDD Community Support Program PSS Review Checklists Sample Size - 100% Monitoring Responsibilities (Agency or entity that conducts DMH discovery activities) Frequency Quarterly R emediation Remediation Responsibilities DMH/DOM (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) Frequency (of Analysis and Aggregation) Quarterly
+Discovery Discovery Evidence (Performance Measure) Number and percent of all critical incidents that were reported and remediated in accordance with the requirements of the 1915(i).N: Number of all critical incidents that were reported and remediated in accordance with the requirements of the 1915(i).D: Total number of critical incidents.
+Discovery Activity (Source of Data & sample size) Data Source - Critical Incident Tracking Database Sample Size - 100% review Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDMH Frequency Quarterly Remediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDMH/DOM Frequency (of Analysis and Aggregation) Quarterly

+Requirement The state identifies, addresses, and seeks to prevent incidents of abuse, neglect, and exploitation, including the use of restraints.
+D iscovery Discovery Evidence (Performance Measure) Number and percent of persons who receive information on how to report suspected cases of abuse, neglect, or exploitation.
+N: Number of persons reviewed who received information on how to report suspected cases of abuse, neglect, or exploitation.
+D: Total number of person's records.
+Discovery Activity (Source of Data & sample size) Data Source - LTSS Monitoring Responsibilities (Agency or entity that conducts discovery activities) MDMH/DOM Frequency Annually R emediation Remediation Responsibilities (Who corrects, analyzes, and aggregates remediation activities; required timeframes for remediation) MDMH/DOM Frequency (of Analysis and Aggregation) Annually